Ker Sangri

 Ingredients

-Yogurt (Dahi, Curd) – Yogurt adds a little tanginess to this dish.
+Yogurt (Dahi, Curd) adds a slight tanginess to this dish.
 If using homemade curd, make sure it is not sour.

-Spices – This Rajasthani sabzi uses everyday Indian spices such as coriander powder, red chili powder, turmeric powder, garam masala powder, dry mango powder (amchoor), and salt.
+Spices – This Rajasthani sabzi uses everyday Indian spices such as coriander powder, red chilli powder, turmeric powder, garam masala powder, dry mango powder (amchoor), and salt.

 These spices add a spicy and tangy taste to the dish, which makes it even more delicious.

-Raisins – Raisins are added to the sabzi, which makes it rich and also adds a light sweetness to this spicy tangy dish.
+Raisins are added to the sabzi, making it rich and adding light sweetness to this spicy, tangy dish.

-Oil – You can use any vegetable oil to make this dish.
+Oil – You can use any cooking oil to make this dish.
 Some households in Rajasthan make it in ghee.

 Others – You will also need asafetida (hing), cumin seeds, fennel seeds (saunf), dry red chilies, and cilantro (fresh coriander leaves).

-You can also add Kumathiya (another berry) along with ker sangri to this sabji.
+You can also add Kumathiya (another berry) with ker sangri to this sabji.

 Prepare Ker And Sangri